 When Hold For Layout is checked, jobs will not begin printing from the Print Queue until they are sent to print as part of a layout.
 Jobs held can then be included in layouts individually, or you can click the Layout Queued Job(s) button above the Print Queue to send all jobs listed with quantities to print to the layout screen.
 Learn more about SoftRIP's time and media saving nesting options in the layout section of online help.
 Note that checking this control will only suppress printing of individual jobs; layouts will not be held from printing.

 This automated nesting feature helps to save media without requiring the user to trigger the printing process.
 Jobs sent to print will be held until enough images have been queued up to fill the width of the media.
-Setting a value in the Gap window will determine the distance left between nested images.
+Setting a value in the Gap window will determine the distance between nested images.
 To trigger jobs nested in the row to print before the full width is achieved, click the Force Nested Output button.

 The settings in the Marks section are also located on the Setup screen, and are detailed above.